ideal-lab5/Grants-Program/applications/iris_followup.md

 ### Overview

-Iris is a decentralized network that provides a secure data storage, delivery, and ownership layer for Web 3.0 applications.
-It is infrastructure for the decentralized web, providing a storage and data exchange which enables the transfer and monetization of access to and ownership of data across chains, smart contracts and participants in the network or connected through a relay chain.
-Iris provides security, availability, reputation, and governance on top of IPFS, enabling data ownership, access management, and the commodification of latent storage capacity and content delivery.
+Iris is a decentralized **data exchange protocol** that enables a secure data storage, delivery, and ownership layer for Web 3.0 applications.
+It is infrastructure for the decentralized web, providing a data exchange which enables the transfer and monetization of access to and ownership of data across chains, smart contracts and participants in the network or connected through a relay chain, by building a cryptographically verifiable relationship between storage and ownership.
+Iris provides security, availability, reputation, and governance on top of storage, enabling data ownership, access management, smart contract support for data, and content delivery.
 It applies defi concepts to data, reputation, storage capacity and availability to synthesize computation and storage and to represent off-chain assets in an on-chain context.
-We build a cryptographically verifiable relationship between data storage, access and ownership.
-Ideal Labs wants to be the forefront of the next data revolution, and to help build the tools needed for a transparent and fair data economy.

 ### Project Details

-The intention of this follow-up grant is to implement several features that enable Iris to be a secure, social, and highly-available storage network without compromising decentralization.
+The intention of this follow-up grant is to implement several features that enable Iris to be a secure, social, and highly-available data exchange protocol without compromising decentralization.
 In our system, data owners associate their data with any number of 'data spaces' which each have specific rule sets and inclusion policies.
 We also lay the foundations for our encryption scheme (we will use a threshold encryption mechanism, though the implementation of this is out of scope for this proposal) by introducing the concept of the proxy node which will act as the linchpin for re-encryption in the future, as well as allows data owners and data consumers to run light clients (as they no longer are required to run the full node and add data to the embedded IPFS node).
-We also introduce a game-theoretic framework for ensuring replication and availability of data within the storage layer of Iris.
 Additionally we introduce "composable access rules", which allow data owners to specify rules which are implicitly enforced when consumers access their data.
 Lastly, we will build a javascript SDK to allow user interfaces for dapps built on Iris to easily build applications and interface with Iris.

 This proposal makes several improvements on top of the existing Iris blockchain, specifically in terms of security, extensibility, data organiziation, and data ingestion/ejection.